Marshall Plan: West Germany and Austria

 The Marshall Plan was implemented in West Germany (1948–1950), as a way to modernize business procedures and utilize the best practices.
+As a major prerequisite for delivery of aid, the Currency Reform of 1948 was implemented on June 20.
 The Marshall Plan made it possible for West Germany to return quickly to its traditional pattern of industrial production with a strong export sector.
 Without the plan, agriculture would have played a larger role in the recovery period, which itself would have been longer.
 With respect to Austria, Günter Bischof has noted that "the Austrian economy, injected with an overabundance of European Recovery Program funds, produced "miracle" growth figures that matched and at times surpassed the German ones."

-Marshall Aid in general and the counterpart funds in particular had a significant impact in Cold-War propaganda and economic matters in Western Europe, which most likely contributed to the declining appeal of domestic communist parties.
+Marshall aid in general and the counterpart funds in particular had a significant impact in Cold-War propaganda and economic matters in Western Europe, which most likely contributed to the declining appeal of domestic communist parties.

 Expenditures

 The Marshall Plan aid was divided among the participant states on a roughly per capita basis.
 A larger amount was given to the major industrial powers, as the prevailing opinion was that their resuscitation was essential for general European revival.
 Somewhat more aid per capita was also directed toward the Allied nations, with less for those that had been part of the Axis or remained neutral.
 The exception was Iceland, which had been neutral during the war, but received far more on a per capita basis than the second highest recipient.

 The table below shows Marshall Plan aid by country and year (in millions of dollars) from The Marshall Plan Fifty Years Later.
 There is no clear consensus on exact amounts, as different scholars differ on exactly what elements of American aid during this period were part of the Marshall Plan.